JanM321/esphome-lg-controller/protocol.md

 | 0xF0 | \-29 | \-   | \-   | \-   | \-   | \-   | \-   | \-   | \-   | \-   | \-   | \-   | \-   | \-   | \-   | \-   |

 ## Type 0xC (0xAC/0xCC)
 The wall controller sends these regularly and apparently some AC units do this too, but I've never seen this from my unit.
-Maybe this is only used by single-split systems.
 Example from my notes, but I haven't checked if this is accurate:
 ```
 CC.00.09.64.91.29...
 byte 2 (0x9): filter time (256 + 2048 = 2304)
 bytes 3-5: energy usage 06:49, 12.9 kWh
 ```
+Byte 9 is the room temperature (from controller) or unit temperature (from AC).
+Stored as `temperature / 2` (example: 0x2B => 21.5C).
+PREMTB100 sends this, PREMTB001 doesn't.
+Unclear how this differs from room temperature in A8.
-Byte 12 controls some functions like mosquito away.
+Byte 11 controls some functions like himalaya cool (0x1), mosquito away (0x2), comfort cooling (0x4).

 ## Type 0xD settings (0xAD/0xCD)
 My unit sends this after power on with all zeroes.
 The wall controller uses it for some installer settings.